RabinPhaiju/Django-Projects/README.md

 - **Create a superuser** - (python manage.py createsuperuser)

-- **Model View Controller**
-  - We name the three basic functions of an application as follows
-  - Controller - The code that does the thinking and decision making
-  - View - The HTML, CSs, etc. which makes up the look and feel of the application
-  - Model - The persistent data that we keep in the data store

 - **Test sql album,artist,genre,track**
   - sqlite -> sqlite3 db.sqlite
   - tables -> .tables